dib-lab/charcoal/doc/README.md

 However, if you want to run it across a cluster, you can do so! charcoal uses snakemake underneath, so you can follow the [snakemake cluster and cloud configuration instructions](https://snakemake.readthedocs.io/en/stable/executing/cluster-cloud.html).

+## Developer info

+### Running charcoal from the development repo

+You will need to run `pip install -e .` in the charcoal devleopment repo in order to use the `charcoal` command from the development version.